Taha-cmd/ViennaRocks/readme.md

 ### Create an Environment

 To create an Environment called `dev`, create a file called `.env.dev` in the `Environments` folder.
 See `Environments/.env.template` to know what parameters an .env file should include.
 Before running the application, set the environment variable `env` to `dev`.
 When running the application `docker-compose.yml` will automatically look for `Environment/.env.dev` when building the container.
 A `demo` environment has already been created for you.

+# Ideas for the future

+- Create a CI/CD pipeline
+- Add tests
+- Include the hosting infrastructure in the project (Terraform)
+- Kubernetes